adams-brian/express-mongo-api/README.md

 # express-mongo-api

-This is a simple API app built using Express and MongoDB
+This is a simple RESTful API server built using Express and MongoDB

 ## Dependencies